chandrasekarnarayana/foodspec/docs/04-user-guide/registry_and_plugins.md

 foodspec-plugin install my-plugin   # if distributed foodspec-plugin remove my-plugin
 ```
-After installation, plugin protocols/loaders appear in CLI/GUI selectors.
+After installation, plugin protocols/loaders appear in CLI listings and can be referenced by name.

 ## How plugin protocols show up
-- In the GUI protocol selector and the `foodspec-run-protocol` CLI, discovered plugin protocols are listed by name.
+- In the `foodspec-run-protocol` CLI, discovered plugin protocols are listed by name.
 Provide descriptive names/versions in your plugin metadata.

 ## Writing your own plugin
 - See Developer Guide → `06-developer-guide/writing_plugins.md` and the example packages under `examples/plugins/`.